cesarjorgemartinez/build-virtual-machines-environment/README.md

 - **control-cloud-init.service**: By default the cloud-init units are enabled.
 But if the virtual machine boots in a virtualization system that is not *OpenStack*, then disable the cloud-init units.
 - **guest-vmtools.service**: If the virtual machine boots inside *VirtualBox* then install its *GuestTools* disabling others.
 If the virtual machine boots inside *VMware* or *ESXI* then install its *VMwareTools* disabling others.

-For now you can only build an image of **CentOS 7 minimum**, ideal to work as servers in *Cloud*, *traditional* or *development* environments, and is very useful to work with **Docker**, because the size of the image created is very small.
-This image is builded with a *Linux* admin account provided as parameter at the time of build.
+These images are ideal to work as servers in *Cloud*, *traditional* or *development* environments, and is very useful to work with **Docker**, because the size of the image created is very small and clean.
+These images are builded with a *Linux* admin account provided as parameter at the time of build.
 The `cloud-init` software use other account provided as optional parameter at the time of build (not created because the `cloud-init` do this work at the first boot of the virtual machine) that by default is *cloud-user*.

 To work with this software you need **Windows 10 for 64 bits** and **CygWin 64 bits** to use **Linux-Bash** commands.

+For now you can only build an image of **CentOS 7 minimum**,

+# 2. Operating Systems that can be built

+Actually you can build the following Operating Systems:

+- CentOS 7 Minimal
+- Centos 8 Minimal

-# 2. Create and configure the environment
+# 3. Create and configure the environment

 You need to do the next tasks.

-## 2.1.
+## 3.1.
 Install VirtualBox

 Go to this URL <https://www.virtualbox.org/wiki/Downloads> and install latest *VirtualBox* for Windows.
 You need to ensure that in addition to installing *VirtualBox* you also install *Oracle VM VirtualBox Extension Pack*.

-## 2.2.
+## 3.2.
 Install VMware Workstation Player

 Go to this URL <https://www.vmware.com/go/downloadworkstationplayer> and install latest *VMware Workstation Player* for Windows.

 This is optional step only if you will be use *VMware* or *ESXI*.

-## 2.3.
+## 3.3.
 Install CygWin 64 bits

 To install **CygWin 64 bits** you need to do the following tasks: